Necklacing

-Necklacing is a method of extrajudicial summary execution and torture carried out by forcing a rubber tire drenched with gasoline around a victim's chest and arms, and setting it on fire.
-The term "necklace" originated in the 1980s, in the black townships of apartheid South Africa, where suspected apartheid collaborators were publicly executed in this fashion.
+Necklacing is a method of extrajudicial summary execution and torture carried out by forcing a rubber tyre drenched with petrol around a victim's chest and arms, and setting it on fire.
+The term "necklace" originated in the mid-to-late 1980s, in the black townships of apartheid-era South Africa, where suspected apartheid collaborators were publicly executed in this fashion by members of the Congress of South African Students (COSAS) and the South African Youth Congress (SAYCO).